 6. Choose the security setting that is required on the wireless network.
-Once the appropriate
+Once the appropriate security mode is chosen the button next to the selection will enable you to include any additional information required by that security mode.

 4-3-2 Security Settings in Profile Management